kernie66/homebridge-telldus-too/README.md

 * Note the returned token.
 This is the `accessToken` value used in the configuration.

 It is recommended to use a one year access token.
 But the plug-in will refresh the access token every restart, and also well before the access token expires (if no restarts occur 😄).

+Note: I found it difficult to get/update the access token with the above method on my MacBook when tested December 2024.
+There seems to be some problem with the Telldus web access.
+I had to try a fresh installed browser (that I hadn't used before) to be able to log in to get the access token.

 ## Recommended usage